 5. What’s a new, accurate, and hopeful perspective?

-6. What is an ACTION I can take to apply this new healthy perspective>
+6. What action can I take to apply this new healthy perspective?

 Figuring out why you started having this perspective, (e.g. childhood, trauma, etc.) is also an extremely important question to answer, yet more difficult.

-A client recently told me frequently thinks, “I’m a failure”.
-He feels his future is doomed because of some trauma he experienced and his mistakes.
-This belief causes anxiety that has held him back for a decade.
-With some effort, he is changing “I’m a failure” to “I have many positive opportunities ahead”.
-This simple perspective change is going to turn his whole world around.
+A client told me he often has the thought, “I’m a failure”.
+He feels his future is doomed because of some mistakes he made.
+This belief causes anxiety that has held him back for years.
+With some effort, he changed “I’m a failure” to “I have grown through my mistakes”.
+This perspective shift, focused on consistently, helped turn his career around.

-Changing negative core beliefs is hard work, but you CAN do it!
+Changing negative mindsets is hard work, but you CAN do it!
 The results you get in life are directly related to your focus.
 Doing “The Work” will change your life!

 Related Content